jonatanwins/FYS4150/README.md

-# FYS5429 Project 2
+# FYS4150
-## Advanced machine learning and data analysis for the physical sciences
+## Computational Physics

-This repository contains the second project for the course for the spring semester of 2024.
+This repository contains the projects for the fall semester of 2024.

-### Course content
--